ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 lock serializing all access to the kernel "Big Kernel Lock" or "BKL" in Linux or "Giant" in FreeBSD.
 This was gradually improved to locking individual subsystems, then individual data structures, then fields in data structures.
-Even with fine grained locking, not infrequently do we run in to the case of a widely referenced global resource (memory, routing table entry, etc) that can only be accessed one at a time.
-Early on in SMP efforts this can easily be addressed by moving from serializing all work in a subsystem (e.g. networking) to locking individual sockets or in memory allocation by periodically allocating in bulk to individual per-cpu caches where
+Even with fine grained locking, we frequently run in to the case of a widely referenced global resource (memory, routing table entry, etc) that can only be accessed by one thread at a time.
+Early on in SMP efforts this could easily be addressed by moving from serializing all work in a subsystem (e.g. networking) to locking individual sockets or in memory allocation by periodically allocating in bulk to individual per-cpu caches where